 - GRE test scores

 - 153 verbal, 144 quantitative and a minimum 3.5 out of 6 on the essay portion

 - Bachelor of Science in Nursing (BSN) degree from a regionally accredited institution with a nursing curriculum based on AACN's Essentials of Baccalaureate Education (or other appropriate discipline from a regionally accredited institution)

 - Minimum GPA of 3.0 on a 4.0 scale from undergraduate nursing major (generally the last 60 hours)

 Applicants who have met the minimum admissions criteria may be invited for an interview.
 Applicants will not be admitted without an interview.

-Supplemental items such as licensure, resume, letter of recommendation, enrollment selection form (if applicable) and certifications should be updated with each new application unless prior submitted documents have been approved for use by the nursing admissions team.
+The resume, letter of intent, professional licensure, and letters of recommendation should be updated with each new application unless prior submitted documents have been approved for use by the nursing admissions team.

 of the Program